 Understanding California DUI Penalties

-Repeat offenders may face longer jail sentences, heftier fines, and longer license suspensions.
-Because your freedom, driving privileges, and reputation are all at stake, it is important to retain the services of an experienced Solano County DUI attorney to take on your DUI charges.
+Repeat DUI offenders may receive increased jail sentences, steeper fines, and longer license suspensions.
+Because your freedom, driving rights, and reputation are at risk, engaging an experienced Solano County DUI attorney is vital for your defense.

 - 4 days to 6 months in jail